 From May 2008 to the present, identifications, evictions and repatriations of Roma, Sinti and Travellers have been enforced through the derogatory powers granted by the Nomad Emergency Decree.

-Since 2009, the Open Society Justice Initiative, together with other organizations, has requested the European Commission to commence infringement proceedings against Italy for violations of EU racial antidiscrimination and data protection law.
-The Justice Initiative is also involved in domestic proceedings against the nomad emergency measures.
+Since 2009, the Open Society Justice Initiative, together with other organizations, has requested the European Commission to commence infringement proceedings against Italy for violations of EU law on racial antidiscrimination and data protection.
+The Justice Initiative was also involved in domestic proceedings that successfully challenged Italy's nomad emergency measures.